Kwanelehadeb/AWS-Re-Start-Journey/Certificate/README.md

 ![WhatsApp Image 2025-11-23 at 15 51 38_142f1ce2](https://github.com/user-attachments/assets/59878984-a2cb-484c-9e6c-73800a1de285)

+This learning plan has introduced me to the fundamental of artificial intelligence, including machine learning concepts and AI practices.
+I completed hands-on learning to unerstand how AI services are used
+in real world scenarios and how they can be applied within cloud enviroments

 ### AWS Cloud Quest: Cloud Practitioner

 ![WhatsApp Image 2025-11-23 at 16 20 50_e65c3eb8](https://github.com/user-attachments/assets/6956b214-0e3a-4680-a72b-624457197c9a)

+This helped me to understand core AWS cloud concept such as compute, storage, networking, and Pricing.
+I completed interactive, hands-on labs that involved using AWS services to solve real-world cloud scenarios

 Awarded for: Successfully completing the AWS Cloud Quest Cloud Practitioner training.